fpvonly/demo-chat-app/README.md

 ## Production server setup process:
-- Create a file named 'server_config.json' into 'server' directory with the following content structure:
+- Edit the file named 'server_config.json' with the correct server info (this is also used in the client-side production code build bundle):

 ``` js
 {